Birinder1469/BirinderSingh_Blog/_posts/2019-03-30-Privacy_Ethics_Lab2.md

 Resource :
 [Importance of Monitoring the consumers](https://www.business.com/articles/people-are-talking-are-you-listening-the-importance-of-social-media-monitoring/)

-#### How do we strike a line between reasonable and excessive surveillance?
+<span style="color:blue; font-family: Georgia;font-size:1.5em;">How do we strike a line between reasonable and excessive surveillance? </span>

 In my opinion the surveillance under permission from the user is reasonable and anything other than that for commercial or any other reason is excessive surveillance.
 I mention this because there may be some cases where the user lets say works in some highly confidential job and tracking his/her location is very risky for his job.
 On the other hand some other users like me won't be bothered if my location is recorded.
 Hence action taken by the company without the consent of the user should be discouraged.
 On top of it any data that the company acquires needs to be de identified so that no user is at risk of being narrowed down in case of data breach.
 Some may argue that there is no harm in using the technology like Amazon Echo to look for the criminals by identifying them through voice recognition.
 The plan sounds very robust, for sure it is much easier to catch the criminal from his voice signature by any public telephone line compared to finding him through CCTV cameras.
 However in my opinion this is unethical.
 The criminal is not criminal until proven guilty.
 Even then our law has the provision for the accused to ask for a lawyer before being interrogated.
 In the eyes of the law the criminal also has the rights and it is not justified to breach any one's privacy under the suspicion that he/she might have committed some crime.